chameleon-tbn/CompatibilityReport/README.md

-# Compatibility Report v2
+# Compatibility Report v2.1.1

 Compatibility Report mod for [Cities: Skylines](https://steamcommunity.com/app/255710/workshop/).
 This reports compatibility issues and missing dependencies for your subscribed mods.

 ### Current status
-This mod will be available soon on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2881031511).
+This mod is available on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2881031511).
 This is the official continuation of the Compatibility Report by Finwickle and [Mod Compatibility Checker](https://github.com/CitiesSkylinesMods/AutoRepair) by aubergine.

 ### Implemented features